DannyOhDanny/DannyOhDanny/README.md

 ---
 I'm an entry-level front-end developer taking my first steps in an endless world of programming.
 - 🌱 Studing front-end development from the scratch
+- :card_index_dividers: Already have two projects on HTML, CSS, JS in stock
 - 🔭 Currently working on a training project on React.js
 - ⚡ Studing tech specs and literature on various front-end technologies and tools